Koodimonni/Composer-Dropin-Installer/readme.md

     }
   }
 ```
-4. Enjoy nice dependency management by composer and install things where the fuck you want them to be.
+4.Enjoy nice dependency management by composer and install things where the fuck you want them to be.

 ### End result looks something like this
 ```json